 I love a challenge.

-Especially if the challenge involves imagination and transformation and giggles and apples and a grocery store.
+Especially if the challenge involves imagination and transformation and giggles and apples and a DIY playhouse.

 Homes.com asked me to participate in a challenge they are hosting for charity.
 Here’s the basic concept.
 They sent a basic Little Tykes playhouse to several bloggers and asked us all to use our imagination and to transform it however we wanted.
 Then you all will have the opportunity to vote on your favorite and the winner gets to donate their winnings to charity.
 If I win, I’m donating mine to Habitat for Humanity.

 Are you sitting down?